qmlbook/qmlbook/ch15/index.rst

 Qt uses this meta information to enable a very losely bound callback concept using signals and slots.
 Each signal can be connected to any number of slots or even other signals.
 When a signal is emitted from an object instance, the connected slots are invoked.
 As the signal emitting object does not need to know anything about the object owning the slot and vise versa, this mechanism is used to create very reusable components with very few inter-component dependencies.

 The introspection features are also used to create dynamic language bindings, making it possible to expose a C++ object instance to QML and making C++ functions callable from Javascript.
-This feature is also used in the WebKit bindings, making it possible to expose C++ objects to Javascript that are a part of an HTML5 application, but at the same time also part of the QML bindings.
+Other bindings for Qt C++ exists and besides the standard Javascript binding a popular one is the Python binding called PyQt.

 In addition to this central concept Qt makes it possible to develop cross platform applications using C++.
 Qt C++ provides a platform abstraction on the different operating systems, which allows the developer to concentrate on the task at hand and not how you open a file on different operating systems.
 This means you can re-compile the same source code for Windows, OS X and Linux and Qt takes care about the different OS ways of handling certain things.
 The end result are natively built applications with the look and feel of the target platform.
 As the mobile is the new desktop newer Qt version can also target a number of mobile platforms using the same source code, e.g. iOS, Android, Jolla, BlackBerry, Ubuntu Phone, Tizen.

 When it comes to re-use it is not only the source code which can be re-used it is also the developer skills which are much better re-usable.
-A team knowing Qt can reach out to far more platforms then a team just focusing on a single platform specific technology.
+A team knowing Qt can reach out to far more platforms then a team just focusing on a single platform specific technology and as Qt is so flexible the team can create different system components using the same technology.

 .. image:: images/yourapplication.png

 For all platform, Qt offers a set of basic types, e.g. strings with full unicode support, lists, vectors, buffers.
-It also provides a common abstraction to the target platforms' main loop, and cross platform threading support.
+It also provides a common abstraction to the target platforms main loop, and cross platform threading support.
 The general philosophy is that for an application developer Qt comes with all required functionality included.
 For domain specific tasks such as to interface to your native libraries Qt comes with several helper classes to make this easier.

 A Boilerplate Application